alrokayan/hadoop-openstack-centos/README.rst

 -------------------
 Steps to install Hadoop on CentOS VMs on OpenStack:

-*	Install OpenStack
+(1)	Install OpenStack
-*	Open new terminal (OpenStackTerminal) and login to your OpenStack Controller
-*	From OpenStackTerminal, execute:
+(2)	Open new terminal (OpenStackTerminal) and login to your OpenStack Controller (3)	From OpenStackTerminal, execute:
 ::
 	yum install -y git
 	git clone https://github.com/alrokayan/hadoop-openstack-centos.git
 	cd hadoop-openstack-centos

-*	From OpenStackTerminal, edit `config\configrc` file to match your OpenStack setup
-*	From OpenStackTerminal, execute "01-centos-openstack" folder

--	Open three new terminals (MasterTerminal, SlaveTerminal, and ClientTerminal) for the VMs and login to your controller form all the three terminals.
+(4)	From OpenStackTerminal, edit ``config\configrc`` file to match your OpenStack setup (5)	From OpenStackTerminal, execute "01-centos-openstack" folder (6)	Open three new terminals (MasterTerminal, SlaveTerminal, and ClientTerminal) for the VMs and login to your controller form all the three terminals.
--	From MasterTerminal login to your master node
+(7)	From MasterTerminal login to your master node
 ```
 	cd hadoop-openstack-centos
 	.
 01-centos-openstack/07-show-IPs.sh